tianderturpijn/OMS/ServiceBusDev/README.md

 ![alt text](images/ServiceBusSolution.png "Solution View")

+**Couple of things to note:**
++ Please scroll down and read the "Re-deploy" section for how to re-deploy in case you need to
++ Using this solution assumes you have read the prerequisites - please read those carefully or your deployment will fail
++ Since we are using ARM PowerShell modules in the Azure Automation runbooks - which have dependencies - it can take a while for the activities to be extracted, be patient
++ The scheduleIngestion runbook will kick off approx after 10 mins of the deployment and will run only once to create schedules for the servicebusIngestion runbook
++ The scheduleIngestion runbook and its schedule can be removed after deployment, the schedule will be expired
++ When the 6 schedules for the servicebusIngestion runbook have been created, the runbook will run according the schedule - in worse case scenario after 10 mins after the creation of the schedules
++ The first time that the servicebusIngestion runbook runs, it can take up to 30mins for the data to be ingested, during this time you will see the home tile saying "Waiting on initial service bus ingestion"

+**Updates in this version (May 2017):**
++ Converted to ARM PowerShell cmdlets - no longer requires a classic Azure Automation RunAs account (still requires SPN RunAs certificate)
++ Added Topic Subscription metrics
++ ARM template creates runbook schedules for every 10mins (instead of once per hour)
++ Able to handle multiple connection strings
++ Updated Dashboards
++ Home tile waits for the initial ingestion (instead of showing no data)
++ Updates metric fieldnames which make more sense (instead of Path_s, etc.)

 **Updates in this version (April 2017):**
 + Added more fields for Topics
 + Added a free space remaining percentage for Queue and Topic thresholds